aditi-mittal-cmu/mittal-portfolio/critiqueByDesign.md

 <p>Wireframe 1</p>

-<p>My thought process here was - to see how the data could be represented as a stacked column bar - countries on the y-axis and GDP on the x.axis.
+<p>My thought process here was to see how the data could be represented as a stacked column bar - countries on the y-axis and GDP on the x.axis.
 Then I began thinking about how I wanted to differentiate between existing data and projected data.
 I used dashed line to show the 2030 projections and a solid line for the 2017 projections.</p>

 <p>Wireframe 2</p>

-<p>My thought process here was - to see how the data could be represented as a stacked column bar - countries on the y-axis and GDP on the x.axis.
+<p>My thought process here was to further use colours to show how the regions are doing data could be represented as a stacked column bar - countries on the y-axis and GDP on the x.axis.
 Then I began thinking about how I wanted to differentiate between existing data and projected data.
 I used dashed line to show the 2030 projections and a solid line for the 2017 projections.</p>

 <h2>Step four: Test the solution</h2>